Global stocks extend rally, oil edges off 11-year low

 NEW YORK A glance at the U.S. stock market's main measure for the health of retailers suggests all is well among those companies in the business of peddling stuff directly to consumers.

-Wall Street looked set to open modestly higher, according to index futures.

-The pan-European FTSEurofirst 300 index rose 2.2 percent, with miners, which rallied on higher copper prices, among the top gainers.
-London-listed Anglo American rose 8 percent while Glencore and BHP Billiton both rose more than 6 percent.
+The pan-European FTSEurofirst 300 index rose 1.5 percent, led by miners which rallied on higher copper prices.
+London-listed miners Glencore and Anglo American both rose more than 4 percent.

 "We think commodities are due for a bounce, and that should help mining stocks," HED Capital managing director, Richard Edwards, said.